 - Off-highway vehicle (OHV) decals. www.azgfd.com/OHV/Decals/

-The following services must be conducted in-person or by U.S. mail:
+The following services must be conducted in-person (by appointment only) or by U.S. mail:

 - New watercraft registrations.